averms/pandoc-filters/README.md

 ### standard-code (HTML output only)

-Pandoc has great syntax highlighting by default but sometimes you just want to use something else.
+Pandoc has great syntax highlighting by built-in but sometimes you just want to use something else.
 Unfortunately, the default pandoc codeblock output with `--no-highlight` looks like this: